-The Village agrees that it will make no changes to the insurance benefit that cause the benefit level to not remain substantially the same as the insurance program effective January 1, 2015.
+The Village agrees that it will make no changes to the insurance benefit that cause the benefit level to not remain substantially the same as the insurance program for the prior plan year.
 If the Union asserts that the Village has made a substantial change without first bargaining, the Union shall have the right to grieve such change through grievance arbitration.

-Under this Agreement, the Village retains the right to change insurance carriers, to self-insure or fully insure, to change the method or manner of self-insurance the Village may administer, to change benefit levels, to participate in programs to reduce health insurance costs, or to utilize health maintenance organizations or other similar groups, provided that the coverage and economic benefits are substantially the same as the insurance program for January 1, 2015.
+Under this Agreement, the Village retains the right to change insurance carriers, to self-insure or fully insure, to change the method or manner of self-insurance the Village may administer, to change benefit levels, to participate in programs to reduce health insurance costs, or to utilize health maintenance organizations or other similar groups, provided that the coverage and economic benefits are substantially the same as the insurance program for the prior plan year.